Become A PhDCEO & Enter The World Of Startup Success

 The #1 Traning Program On Entrepreneurship For PhDs Only

-This is the only training program created by PhDs especially for PhDs who want to create their own companies or work as freelancers or at startups.
+This is the only mentorship program created by PhDs especially for PhDs who want to create their own companies, work as a freelancer or excel in a role at a startup.
 The PhDCEO program leaders and board members have already created or co-created their own companies or currently work advising investors.
 This program will ensure that you have the right tools to make your ideas become a reality, from knowing how to sell your idea, to pitching to investors and mastering how to build a successful team.
-PhDCEO will teach you all your need to know to create a successful company and talk in a way that resonates with your clients.
+PhDCEO will mentor you on how to create a successful company and talk in a way that resonates with your clients.